soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 1. Make them return the same error type.
 Write an ADT that holds all possible error descriptions.
-This can work in some cases but isn't always ideal because for example a user calling `parseDigit` shouldn't be force to handle a possible case that the input might be an empty string.
+This can work in some cases but isn't always ideal because for example a user calling `parseDigit` shouldn't be forced to handle a possible case that the input might be an empty string.
 2. Use a specialized error type for each type, and when they are composed together, map the error type of each function to a more general error type.
 This can